stephanelsmith/micro-aprs/docs/demod/README.md

   <img src="https://github.com/stephanelsmith/micro-aprs/blob/master/docs/demod/markspacecorrdelay.gif?raw=true" alt=""/>
 </p>

 Armed with this knowledge we now know if we delay the AFSK input signal by $` d_{optimal} = 446 \micro s `$, and filter out the ripple terms, we are able to detect marks as values < 0 and spaces as values > 0.
+Incredibly, the detection algorithm only cost us a delay element (if sampling at 22050 Hz, a delay or buffer depth of 10 samples) and some multiplications!